Lothian Buses: Trams

-Lothian Buses' services have been integrated with Edinburgh Trams, since the trams commenced operation in 2014 – both are managed by Transport for Edinburgh, with Lothian Buses serving interchange with the trams at various locations.
+Lothian Buses' services have been integrated with Edinburgh Trams, since the trams commenced operation in 2014 – both are managed by one board, with Lothian Buses serving interchange with the trams at various locations.
 The now closed guided busway element of Fastlink formed part of phase 1a of the tram permanent way.

 Fleet

 As of January 2025, the Lothian Buses fleet, incorporating East Coast Buses, Lothian Country, the Edinburgh Bus Tours, Lothian Motorcoaches and Eve Coaches, consists of approximately 730 buses and coaches.

 Recent purchases

 Lothian first introduced low emissions vehicles in the form of hybrid buses into service in 2011 with the purchase of 15 Alexander Dennis Enviro400Hs; these were subsequently retrofitted with diesel engines in 2018 due to issues with the hybrid batteries.
 These were supplemented with the arrival of the first ten Volvo 7900Hs in April 2013, initially allocated to route 1 from Clermiston to Easter Road.
 20 more of the type were delivered in July 2014, followed by the delivery of another repeat order for 20 at the end of the year.

 In 2017, Lothian Buses introduced six Wright StreetAir battery electric buses for route 1, replacing the Volvo 7900Hs.
 Another five were planned to be purchased in 2018 to fully electrify the route, but the order did not materialise.
 These were later complemented by four BYD Alexander Dennis Enviro400EVs in March 2021, purchased with funding by Scottish Power and the first battery electric double-decker buses to be purchased for Edinburgh.
-Following a period in 2023 in which single and double-deck demonstrator models were trialled, 50 double-deck Volvo BZLs are to be delivered to Lothian across two batches in 2024.
+Following a trial of single- and double-deck demonstrator models during 2023, Lothian ordered 50 double-deck Volvo BZLs, which were delivered in two batches during September 2024 and February 2025.
+Another batch came along in August the same year.
+The newest batch of 40 Volvo BZLs arrived between September and November, bringing a total number of 99 of them to Lothian Buses.
+During June 2026, Lothian took delivery of 9 Wright GB Kite Electroliners for route 36.

-Historically Lothian has purchased new buses for its regular services across Edinburgh, however in 2018, the company purchased 50 Wright Eclipse Gemini 2 bodied Volvo B9TLs from Tower Transit and Metroline, which were heavily refurbished before the first of the batch entered service in April.
+Historically Lothian has purchased new buses for its regular services across Edinburgh, however in 2018, the company purchased 50 Wright Eclipse Gemini 2 bodied Volvo B9TLs from Tower Transit and Metroline.
+These were heavily refurbished, which included most of them gaining vehicle registration plates of Northern Ireland and their rear doors removed, before the first of the batch entered service in April.

 In November 2018, the company announced the purchase of 42 13.4m Alexander Dennis Enviro400 XLB bodied Volvo B8L tri-axle buses, the first batch being delivered in early 2019, in time to celebrate the 100th anniversary of the founding of the company.
 The vehicles have 100 seats, with front and centre doors.
 Another batch of these buses, branded in a dark blue and gold livery for the 'Airlink' 100 express service, were delivered and put into service later in the summer, featuring luggage racks and audio-visual announcements.
 These tri-axle vehicles have been criticised for lacking space to fit pushchairs, as well as their length causing near collisions with motorists, pedestrians and cyclists.